sparkflows/sparkflows-docs/docs/user-guide/accessing-filesystem/local-filesystem.rst

 Fire Insights enable you use Local FileSystem by default when there is no Compute is enabled or s3 is configured.

-By default Fire Insights sample data is being bundled in Fire Insights binary with `data` folder in home directory.
+By default Fire Insights sample data is being bundled in Fire Insights binary with ``data`` folder in Fire home directory.

 you can copy ``data`` folder to your specified location and configured the path to use in Fire Insights.